Poker goals

 Important in poker:

-Avoid financial goals, in poker your goal is good decisions in pokerand not money (decisions are directly up to you, and monetary fluctuations are completely outside your control).
+Avoid financial goals, when playing poker your goal is good decisions in poker, not money (decisions depend directly on you, while financial fluctuations are completely out of your control).

 How to set goals: